City Departments & Services

 The Library is a valuable resource which offers a diverse range of materials, information and programming for every age group in our community.
 Over one-million people come into the libraries each year and many more use the online resources from their home, office or school.
 The department also oversees the City's cultural arts and public arts programs.

-Jon Lewis, chief of police
+Joseph L. Cartwright, acting chief of police

 949-644-3681 | 870 Santa Barbara Drive